forta-network/docs/docs/cli.md

 ## push

 Push your agent image to a repository where scan nodes can find it.
 This will build and push your Docker agent image (but will not add it to the agent registry).
-Intended to be used as part of the Forta Connect deployment flow.
+Intended to be used as part of the Forta Explorer agent deployment flow.

 Options: